dannybpoulsen/fmteach/fmteach/exercises/cfa_graph/README.md

 - For showing the graph it is recommended to use the graphviz library
 - You should use a worklist algorithm for iterating over all locations of the program
-  - Python conveninently has list and set construction data structures that you can use for representing the __waiting__ and __passed__ list of the worklist algorithm
+  - Python  has list and set construction data structures that you can use for representing the __waiting__ and __passed__ list of the worklist algorithm